jaraco/recapturedocs/recapturedocs/text/work in progress.rst

 Here is a list of tasks we have slated for future releases (in rough order of priority):

+* Fix error in initiating payment
+* Better error handling (send error to admin and send nice message to client)
 * Enable better introspection of pending and completed work (admin)
 * Enable bonus/surcharge for documents with excess text
 * Improved handling of multiple assignments per page